Understanding colour theory for your home

 Current colour trends

 By announcing two soft and harmonious hues of pink and blue as their “Colour of the Year” Pantone have inspired professional and home decorators everywhere to play with this gentle pastel palette.
 Rose Quartz and Serenity work beautifully together and are easy to combine with a whole range of colour schemes and decorating styles from French Country to Scandinavian.
-Expect to see them teamed with other on-trend finishes for 2016 such as copper, leather and cork.
+Expect to see them teamed with other on-trend finished for 2016 such as copper, leather and cork.

 No matter which colours you favour, if you take some time to consider how your whole house will look and choose a unified colour palette, then with just a lick of paint you can make it more peaceful and relaxing (or even more dramatic and energetic, if that’s what you want).
 And better yet, if you change your mind, re-painting is a lot cheaper and easier than buying new furniture and carpets – so don’t be afraid to experiment.